Incrisz/GRP/steps.md

+First you install python3

+Also confirm pip is working fine

 To create a virtual environment and install packages within it, you can follow these steps:

 Install the virtualenv package (if not already installed):